 If you are planning a trip to Scotland you will want to know when the best time to travel is.
 Many choose to travel to Scotland to enjoy the country's fantastic sights and beautiful landscapes.
 May and September are considered to be the best months to visit Scotland because the weather is generally good during these months.
 Also, you won’t find the crowds that descend on the cities and Highlands during the high season.
-Furthermore, you can enjoy the colors of spring and fall and mild temperatures, perfect for exploring the West Highland Way or hiking in the Cairngorms.
+Furthermore, you can enjoy the colours of spring and autumn and mild temperatures, perfect for exploring the West Highland Way or hiking in the Cairngorms.
 The spring and fall are also the cheapest time to visit Scotland.
 Of course, you can travel to Scotland at any time of year.
 Just remember the old Scottish saying: 'there's no such thing as bad weather, only the wrong clothes!'

 Visiting Scotland in the winter

 If you travel to Scotland during the winter, you should be prepared for cold weather.
 December, January and February are the coldest months with an average maximum temperature of 5 degrees Celsius.
 In the Scottish Highlands, you can expect around 100 days of falling snow per year, transforming the peaks and valleys into a winter wonderland.
 At this time of year, you can go skiing in Scotland.
 Popular ski resorts such as CairnGorm Mountain, Glencoe Mountain and Nevis Range welcome winter sports enthusiasts every winter.